Builderb0y/BigGlobe/scripting docs/2 - Builtin environment.md

 # Keywords

 * `var name = expression` declares a new variable whose name is name, and whose type is inferred automatically from the type of expression.
 The expression is a *single* expression (see Basic syntax.md).
+* `var*(name1 = expression1, name2 = expression2, ...)` declares multiple new variables at once.
+Each variable's type is inferred from the type of the expression assigned to it.
 * `class Name(Type1 name1 Type2 name2)` declares a new class named Name containing 2 fields.
 The first named name1 of type Type1, and the second named name2 of type Type2.
 Instances of Name can be created with `Name.new(name1, name2)` from that point onward in the source code.
 You can also do `Name.new()` to initialize all fields to 0/null/false.
 Fields may be accessed with `name.name1` and `name.name2`, and modified with `name.name1 = someValue` and `name.name2 = someValue`.
 	* The fields in the class declaration may be separated by single or double commas, for clarity.
 For example, `class Name(int a int b, int c,, int d)` is a valid class declaration.
 	* Fields may be given default values with the following syntax: `class Name(int a = 2, int b)`.
 This now makes it so that `Name.new()` will initialize a to 2, but leave b at 0.
 It also unlocks a 3rd constructor: `Name.new(3)`, which sets a to 2 and b to 3. **The default field values must be compile-time constants!**
+	* As of V4.3.0, this supports multi-declaration blocks, so you can do `class Name(Type1*(name1, name2, ...), Type2 name3, ...)`.
 * `if (condition: body)` evaluates body if, and only if, condition evaluates to true. condition may be a script (see Basic syntax.md), as may body. condition must be of type boolean.
 	* An else branch may be appended to the end `if (condition: trueBody) else (falseBody)` and in this case, trueBody will be evaluated if, and only if, condition evaluates to true, and falseBody will be evaluated if, and only if, condition evaluates to false.
 	* Multiple if/else branches can be chained together:
 		```
 		if (condition1: body1)
 		else if (condition2: body2)